juanpc2018/Amiga-Guide-4000-4000T/README.md

 New ZZ9000 GPU firmware update also has planned SSL HW Accelerator / Decoder. </br>

 to trasfer files from FreeDOS / MS-DOS "FAT16/32" Floppy to Amiga FastFileSystem "FFS" </br>
-AmigaOS has an emulator, does Not start at boot by default. </br>
+AmigaOS has an emulator, does Not start by default at boot. </br>

 The other ways: "writing Amiga 880k floppy directly on Mac/PC/Linux" has different options:  </br>
 HW [KryoFlux Floppy emulator](https://kryoflux.com/?page=kf_features) </br>